pwyf/aid-transparency-tracker/iatidataquality/docs/independent_guide.md

 Given your familiarity with this donor organisation, we would like to receive your feedback on the survey.

 1. Go to the 'Publication' section of the survey.
-1. The information items we are looking for are listed.
-To see a definition for each information item, click on it.
+1. The indicators we are looking for are listed.
+To see a definition for each indicator, click on it.
-1. Scroll down to view our assessment of each information item and the organisation's response.
+1. Scroll down to view our assessment of each indicator and the organisation's response.
 1. Note whether you agree or disagree with Publish What You Fund's assessment.
 If you are unsure,please let us know using the comments box.
 1. In the comments box, please add any feedback or clarifications that you think will help us better understand your response.
 This is particularly helpful if you think the donor organisation's response is unclear or open to interpretation.
 Feel free to add any questions you have for us in the same box.